You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 The NPC, NPHC, NIC, and any organizations they govern do not condone hazing in any form.
 Each organization has banned hazing in all of their chapters and has policies stating so.
 Lander University also has a policy against hazing that can be found in the Student Code of Conduct Article III, section 2.e.
 Each Greek organization participates in National Hazing Prevention Week educational programs every September.

-If you have concerns about hazing, you should speak with the director of fraternity and sorority life, located in the Office of Student Life.
+If you have concerns about hazing, you should speak with the director of fraternity and sorority life, located in the Office of Campus Engagement.
 Hazing can also be reported anonymously at 1-888-NOT-HAZE (1-888-668-4293).

 All Greek organizations are welcoming of student-athletes.
 You may find it beneficial to speak with your coach about managing your time between all of your commitments.
 It is also important to inform the organization about the obligations you have as being a student-athlete so they can work with you and make arrangements for any events you might miss due to your participation on your team.